Dealing with Time in Circuit Python

 To illustrate these concepts, we will consider two examples: blinking an LED, and detecting a “double click” of a button.
 The associated programs are provided.

-Example 1: Blinked an LED
+Example 1: Blink an LED

 Two programs are provided, both of which make the on-board LED blink at 1Hz and 50% duty cycle (i.e. on for 500ms, off for 500ms and so on).